mtoensing/Docker-Minecraft-PaperMC-Server/README.md

 PAPERMC_FLAGS = --nojline

-Sets the command-line flags for PaperMC.
+Optional: Sets the command-line flags for PaperMC.
 Remove `--nojline` if you want to enable color and tab-completion for the server console.

+JAVAFLAGS

+Optional: Overrides the optimized java parameter configuration with your own.
+You can set your own Xms and Xmx values this way.

 ## Tutorial Synology